 to have the test.

-If there is bleeding from the area that the
+If there is bleeding from the area where

-catheter was placed in, you might develop a collection of
+the catheter was placed, you might develop a collection of

 blood under the skin, which is called a

 bruising, but this should go down after a few days.

 However, contact your doctor if you have any concerns.